 Dextroscoliosis Treatment Options

-When it comes to treating dextroscoliosis, the first treatment step is to tackle the presence of another condition that may be causing the problem and provide corrective treatment.
+When it comes to treating dextroscoliosis, the first treatment step is to tackle the presence of another condition that may cause the problem and provide corrective treatment.
 This may sometimes involve referring the patient to a specialist that treats such medical issues.
-Once the underlying issue has been accessed, diagnosed, and corrected, we can then focus on treating the curvature of the spine.
+Once doctors diagnose and correct the problem our doctors can then focus on treating the curvature of the spine.

 We consider the following factors before choosing a specific treatment: